an-object-is-a/reactjs-ult-slider-phase2/README.md

-# reactjs-ult-slider-phase2
-The Ultimate ReactJS image slider/carousel.
+# The Ultimate ReactJS image slider/carousel.

+Fully responsive.

+Mobile and Desktop use cases.

+3 types of navigation:
+* Touch
+* Button
+* Wheel